NixOS/nix/src/nix/flake.md

   for tarball flakes, it's the most recent timestamp of any file inside the tarball.

-Attributes that start with `__` are internal or experimental and may be removed in future versions.

 ## Types

 Currently the `type` attribute can be one of the following: